KMaitreya/AirCanvas/README.md

 # AirDraw
 AirDraw is a python project involving machine learning and computer vision using which we are able to draw objects and erase them on a computer window using simple palm gestures.
-It consists of 2 stagess-
+It consists of 2 stages-

 a)Palm detection